-For optimum performance, you should continually monitor Mac hard drive space to make sure there’s always room for your next big download.
-Keep reading to learn how to find storage on your Mac and use it more efficiently.
+Did you know that you should continually monitor Mac drive space to make sure there’s always room for your next big download and to keep your computer running smoothly?
+But how to find storage on your Mac and what to delete?
+Keep on reading to learn this and more.

 6 ways to check storage on MacBook